Radiator (heating): Panel radiator

 Panel radiators are welded from flat or corrugated steel panels, and are usually hung from the wall.
 They are usually used with hot water systems, but electric versions are also available.
-The panels often have fins attached, which increases the surface area and therefore the amount of heat that can be transferred into the air.
+The panels often have fins attached, increasing the surface area and therefore the rate of heat transfer into the air (power).
 Several panels may be stacked together to make one radiator, and the resulting radiator is referred to with a two-digit type number.
 The first digit is the number of panels, and the second is the number of sets of fins, for example a type 21 radiator has two panels with one set of fins in between.
 Air flow around the radiator and between the panels is by convection only, and must be unrestricted if the radiator is to reach its design performance.
 The heat output of panel radiators is regulated by controlling the flow of hot water, with either a manual or a thermostatic valve.